fecgov/openFEC/README.md

 . /home/vcap/app/bin/cf_env_setup.sh
 ```

-More information about using SSH with cloud.dov can be found in the [cloud.gov SSH documentation](https://cloud.gov/docs/apps/using-ssh/#cf-ssh).
+More information about using SSH with cloud.gov can be found in the [cloud.gov SSH documentation](https://cloud.gov/docs/apps/using-ssh/#cf-ssh).

 ### Create a changelog
 If you're preparing a release to production, you should also create a changelog.
 The preferred way to do this is using the [changelog generator](https://github.com/skywinder/github-changelog-generator).